Skip to main content

 Exclude courses marked as 'No list expected' when sending bulk reminders

-when a student accesses a course from an LMS link and the course has the checkbox No list expected checked, the student receives a message indicating that this course will not have a list, so the student knows not to expect a list at a later date.
+When a student accesses a course from an LMS link and the course has the checkbox No list expected checked, the student receives a message indicating that this course will not have a list, so the student knows not to expect a list at a later date.
 If the institution wants to customize the out-of-the-box message, change the Description for Code label error.1 (Configuration > Leganto > General > Labels - New UI).

 Message to students that there are no lists for this course.